jerickjoe111/launch-school/JS210/course_topics.md

 ## Variables as pointers

+REVISE

 Variables are handlers for values: they are names that contain references (_pointers_) to specific locations in memory.

-If the variable `a` refers to a primitive value `1`, and the code `let b = a;` is executed, the variable `b` holds a reference to the same value as `a`, but the reassignment of anyone of these values will not affect the other:
+If the variable `a` refers to a primitive value `1`, and the code `let b = a;` is executed, we are making the variable `b` to hold a reference to the same value as `a`, but the reassignment of anyone of these values will not affect the other:

 ```js
 let a = 1;